DEWETRON/TRION-SDK/docs/06_XMLApiReference/XMLApiReference.rst

 In this case, the XML-File shows that:

--  There are six analogue channels, labeled AI0 to AI5
+-  There are six analog channels, labeled AI0 to AI5
 -  Two counter channels, labeled CNT0 and CNT 1
 -  One internal counter (the Board-Counter), labeled BoardCNT0

 The basic layout for all the channel-types is always the same and allows for easy initial navigation within the node.

-The analogue channel 0 is used as example to explain this in more depth.
+The analog channel 0 is used as example to explain this in more depth.

 .. figure:: _img/image10.png